yigtkaya/rest-api-assesment/README.md

      $ go build

- for test go to controller folder where endpoint test functions are:
+ (If wanted) for test go to controller folder where endpoint test functions are:

     $ cd controller